Office: Room 101, 11 Southpark Terrace, University of Glasgow G12 8LG

 Quantity and quality?
 The real effect of China's stimulus-driven credit expansion at the industry level

 This paper studies the effects of China's economic stimulus of 2009-10 on industry investment performance and allocation trends within provinces.
 I identify industries with strong, weak, and without government support by collecting keywords from official government documents, and estimate the differential impact by applying a difference-in-difference strategy.
 Quantitatively, industries with government back-up are encouraged to invest more after 2009.
 However, qualitatively, it results in a less efficient investment of industries with strong government intervention, which causes a poor post-stimulus allocation trend within provinces, particularly in state-dominant sectors and regions with high corruption levels or less-developed financial systems.
 I further confirm that this is related to the sharp increase in bank loans and severe over-investment after 2009.
 Overall, my findings support the view that the stimulus-driven credit expansion in China results in more resources being allocated to sectors with weaker growth prospects.

 The impact of the economic stimulus package on China's economic growth

-Fiscal policy (short- and long-run effects of fiscal shocks on output composition, growth and productivity, links between fiscal cycle and financial cycle)
+Growth and development (short- and long-run effects of exogenous shocks on output composition, growth, and productivity)

 Chinese Economic Association (Europe and UK), Annual Conference (Durham, UK), 12-13th Nov 2022